Blk 1002, Toa Payoh Lor 8, 01-1477, Singapore 319074 Tel: 6254-3326, 9668-6469, 9668-6468.

 Surgery under general anaesthesia - remove the 3rd toe bone

 (phalanx).
-An illustration was given.
-Now, there are video
+An illustration is given.

 Two reasons I would do declawing as a last resort and after